 The enormous associative capabilities of the dynamic core are ideal to link or hierarchically organize a series of preexisting unconscious routines into a particular sequence.
 (Edelman; Universe of Consciousness, 187)

 Orderings of computations is necessary for performance.
 Ordering does not take place by a strict serial organization.
 Instead, computations pass information back and forth to coordinate their results.
-(Posner; Constructing Neuronal Theories of Mind, 198)
+(Koch - Neuronal Theories; Posner; Constructing Neuronal Theories of Mind, 198)

 These recursive guidance computations can comprise a complex system organized at multiple timescales.
 Slow rhythms involve very large numbers of cells that can be "heard" over a long distance, whereas localized fast oscillations involving only a small fraction of neurons may be conveyed only to a few partners.
 Power spectrum of the EEG is a straight line on a log-log plot, showing amplitude increasing as frequency decreases.
 This inverse relationship is expressed as the "one over f" power spectrum (also called "pink" noise).
 (Buzsáki - Rhythms of the Brain, 119)

 At the current state of science, the minimal functionality required for consciousness is currently unknown.
 There is much uncertainty in borderline areas such as Persistent Vegetative State.